Labrador Sea Water: Formation

-Convection in the Labrador Sea is the result of a combination of cyclonic oceanographic circulation of the sea currents and cyclonic atmospheric forcing.
-At the southern tip of Greenland, water enters the West Greenland Current from the East Greenland Current, continues to flow northwest around the Baffin Bay, and then southeast into the Baffin Island Current continuing in the same direction in the Labrador Current.
+Convection in the Labrador Sea is the result of cyclonic circulation of the sea currents and cyclonic atmospheric forcing.
+At the southern tip of Greenland, water enters the West Greenland Current from the East Greenland Current, continues to flow northwest around Baffin Bay, and then southeast into the Baffin Island Current, continuing in the same direction in the Labrador Current.
 Sea ice in the winter months inhibits surface flow into Baffin Bay.
-The Labrador Current and the Western Greenland Current flow in opposite directions resulting in a cyclonic eddy.
+The Labrador Current and the Western Greenland Current flow in opposite directions, creating a cyclonic eddy.
 During winter months low pressure dominates in this region, and in years with a positive North Atlantic Oscillation deeper convection is observed.

 Spreading

-Labrador Sea Water spreads through the North Atlantic Ocean by three routes: northeast directly into the Irminger Sea, into the eastern North Atlantic by means of the deep North Atlantic current, and meridionally via the Deep Western Boundary Current.
-Oceanographer Robert Pickart, in a paper published in 2002, presented data that suggest that the Labrador Sea is not the only formation site for Labrador Sea Water.
-They observed similar convective processes in the Irminger Sea and noted that transit times for Labrador Sea Water into Irminger Sea were unusually fast, suggesting that there is another source in the Irminger Sea.
+Labrador Sea Water spreads through the North Atlantic Ocean by three routes: northeast directly into Irminger Sea, into the eastern North Atlantic by means of the deep North Atlantic current, and meridionally via the Deep Western Boundary Current.
+A 2002 study presented data that suggest that the Labrador Sea is not the only formation site for Labrador Sea Water.
+They observed similar convective processes in Irminger Sea and noted that transit times for Labrador Sea Water into Irminger Sea were unusually fast, suggesting that Irminger Sea as another source.